Drifter-Supremo/new-freya/memory-bank/progress.md

 - Backend rebuild is in the implementation phase, with database schema and models complete.
 - Node.js backend is deprecated and not in use.

+## Security Improvements

+- Removed hardcoded fine-tuned model ID from js/apiLogic.js and replaced with [REDACTED_MODEL_ID]
+- Removed hardcoded Firebase configuration (API key, authDomain, projectId, storageBucket, messagingSenderId, appId, measurementId) from js/firebaseEnv.js and replaced with [REDACTED_*] placeholders
+- Verified no actual secrets in script.js.backup, summarizerLogic.js, and firebaseLogic.js (only placeholders or logic)
 ## Known Issues

 - No critical issues at this stage; backend development is on track.